Euchie23/Euchie23/README.md

   Stock assessment models using CPUE standardization, AutoML, and biomass forecasting under climate scenarios.
 Interactive dashboards to follow. <br><br>

 **GeoTentacles** *(Coming Soon)*
   Spatial analytics for marine species using PostgreSQL, PostGIS, and QGIS.
 Focused on distribution mapping and conservation planning.
+Dashboards to follow.

 ---